 FOI arrangements (Statement 3)

-FOI requests must be made in writing and accompanied by the relevant application fee (which is $28.40 as at 1 July 2017).
-Further information on FOI fees and charges can be obtained from the website of the Victorian Freedom of Information Commissioner.
+FOI requests must be made in writing and accompanied by the relevant application fee (which is $30.10 as at 1 July 2021).
+Further information on FOI fees and charges can be obtained from the website of the Office of the Victorian Information Commissioner.

 FOI requests are to be addressed to: